Skip to main content

 Prague property prices 2026: district-by-district view

-Prague property prices in 2026 split into four clear tiers: the historic core (Praha 1), the premium inner ring (Vinohrady, Karlín, Letná, Smíchov), the outer ring of retrofitted panelák estates, and the commuter belt of new-build suburbs.
+Prague property prices in 2026 split into five tiers: the historic core of Praha 1, the premium inner ring of Vinohrady, Karlín, Letná and Smíchov, a middle ring around Žižkov, Nusle and Dejvice, an outer ring of retrofitted panelák estates, and the commuter belt of new-build suburbs.
 Each tier has its own building stock, buyer profile, and price position against the city median.

 The mistake most buyers make is shopping Prague as a single average.
 The same square metre buys a Belle Époque tenement flat above a tram stop, a thermally retrofitted concrete tower with metro access, or a new-build family house with a garden, all under the same city name.
 Use the tier framework below to anchor expectations before clicking on individual listings.